ffflorian/electron-info/README.md

   -h, --help            output usage information

 Commands:
-  electron|e [version]  Get informations about an Electron version chrome|c [version]    Get informations about a chrome version modules|m [version]   Get informations about a modules version node|n [version]      Get informations about a node version openssl|o [version]   Get informations about an openssl version uv|u [version]        Get informations about an uv version v8|v [version]        Get informations about a v8 version zlib|z [version]      Get informations about a zlib version all                   Get informations about all versions
+  electron|e [version]  Get informations about an Electron release chrome|c [version]    Get informations about a chrome release modules|m [version]   Get informations about a modules release node|n [version]      Get informations about a node release openssl|o [version]   Get informations about an openssl release uv|u [version]        Get informations about an uv release v8|v [version]        Get informations about a v8 release zlib|z [version]      Get informations about a zlib release all                   Get informations about all releases
 ```

 ### Examples